Part 3: Calibration & Imaging of 3C345

 The next step is to apply these solutions and re-image the phase calibrator again.

-• In step 6, input the four tasks that will do the following:
+• In step 6, enter the four tasks that will accomplish the following:

-1. Apply the solutions we just derived to the phase calibrator only.
-We want to ensure all calibration is good before we transfer to the target.
+1. Apply the solutions we derived to the phase calibrator only.
+We want to ensure all calibrations are accurate before transferring to the target.

-2. Re-image the phase calibrator again (you can use similar parameters as before, just ensure the imagename matches the calibration steps so you can track it)
+2. Re-image the phase calibrator again (you can use parameters similar to those before, just ensure the image name matches the calibration steps so you can track it).

-3. FT the model into the phase calibrator visibilities
+3. Fourier transform the model into the phase calibrator visibilities.

-4. Determine the S/N by extracting the peak flux and r.m.s. from the image produced
+4. Extract the peak flux and r.m.s. from the generated image to determine the S/N.

 4E.
 Generate amplitude solutions